bostonrb/project-night/views/index.markdown

 Rails programmers get off to a running start.
 To get the most out of your time, you may want to try to get through [our installation guide](http://workshop.bostonrb.org/ruby_from_scratch) in advance of the meeting.

-Graduates of the [Boston Ruby Workshop for Women and their Friends](http://workshop.bostonrb.org/) are especially welcome to attend.
+Graduates of the [RailsBridge Boston Workshop](http://workshop.bostonrb.org/) are especially welcome to attend.

 Remember to bring your laptop and power cord.
 Headphones are also helpful if you plan to watch tutorials, especially for computer setup.